More and more people are showing interest in affiliate marketing.

 For businesses, affiliate marketing means giving a reward (typically a fixed or % cash commission) for a sale/lead an affiliate brings to the business.

 Then there’s the affiliate side.
 Affiliates are people who promote businesses’ products and services for a commission.
 These people can be business customers or professional influencers (like Instagram influencers or niche website owners).

 For affiliates, affiliate marketing for small businesses means promoting a business’s offerings to earn a commission.

 Wherever we mention “affiliate marketing” in this article or on the Social Snowball Blog in general, we mean it from the business’s perspective.

 How Does an Affiliate Program Work?

-You probably already understood from the definitions how an affiliate program works.
+You probably already understood the definitions of how an affiliate program works.
 Let us still lay it out for you step-by-step:

 Step 1: You build an affiliate program